fractl-io/fractl/README.md

 ## Fractl Loves Gen AI
 As a language, Fractl is a data-oriented and declarative, with an abstraction that is closer to natural language than traditional programming languages.
 This makes fractl a much better fit for Gen AI-powered code generation.
-Users can rapidly build business application in Fractl from high-level specifications, without the lock-in that is common to other low-code/no-code platforms.
+Users can rapidly build business application in Fractl from high-level specifications - typically more than 10x faster than traditional programming languages.

 ## Fractl is open
 The Fractl language specification, its compiler and runtime are open source.

+The code you build in Fractl can be run anywhere using the open source compiler and runtime, thereby avoiding the vendor lock-in of other low-code/no-code platforms.

 ## Fractl is innovative
 Fractl introduces a number of innovative concepts to programming: